nextcloud/collectives/docs/content/administration/_index.md

 of enabled apps for guest users in admin settings.

 Please note that this enables guest users to create new collectives.

-## Searching Collectives

-To enable searching of collectives from the unified Nextcloud search, make sure the `ext-pdo` and `ext-pdo_sqlite` PHP extensions are installed and the Nextcloud cronjob is running.
-The index of collectives page contents should update with every cronjob run.

-Tip: On Ubuntu 22.04, the relevant package to install is `phpXX-sqlite3` - with the XX being replaced with your PHP version.
-E.g. ` php8.1-sqlite3` for PHP 8.1.

 ## Public shares